• Home

 However, most garden soil is not lacking in phosphorous and every recent soil test I’ve ever taken has also confirmed that.
 We don’t want too much phosphorous in excess as it sheds and it’s not good for our water supply and the environment in the long term.

 do recommend getting a soil test prior to adding any phosphorus to your soil.
-You can contact your local cooperative extension agency or use a quick and easy service like free garden printables
+You can contact your local cooperative extension agency or use a quick and easy service like Click here to access

 Another option is a potassium-based fertilizer.
 I used wood ash from my fireplace.
 Be careful, though, because wood ash can raise the pH of your soil.
 I knew my soil was slightly acidic, which was why I added it.
 If you’re unsure, another option is greensand.
 Again, I recommend a soil test to be sure your soil needs potassium and to learn the appropriate application rate.